mario-s/cv-faces/README.md

-face-detection
+Face Detection
 ==============

-face detection via Java binding for opencv as a gradle project
+Face detection samples via Java binding for opencv as a gradle project.